nazyasar/e-commerce-/README.md

 API routes can be accessed using Insomnia Core or any other API client.

 ## GET Routes
-To get all categories, send a GET request to /api/categories.
+- To get all categories, send a GET request to` /api/categories`.
-To get a specific category by ID, send a GET request to /api/categories/:id.
+- To get a specific category by ID, send a GET request to `/api/categories/:id`.
-To get all products, send a GET request to /api/products.
+- To get all products, send a GET request to `/api/products`.
-To get a specific product by ID, send a GET request to /api/products/:id.
+- To get a specific product by ID, send a GET request to `/api/products/:id`.
-To get all tags, send a GET request to /api/tags.
+- To get all tags, send a GET request to `/api/tags`.
-To get a specific tag by ID, send a GET request to /api/tags/:id.
+- To get a specific tag by ID, send a GET request to `/api/tags/:id`.

 ## POST Routes

-To add a new category, send a POST request to /api/categories with the following JSON data:
+To add a new category, send a POST request to `/api/categories` with the following JSON data:

 ```
 {
     "category_name": "New Category"
 }
 ```
-To add a new product, send a POST request to /api/products with the following JSON data:
+To add a new product, send a POST request to `/api/products` with the following JSON data:

 ```
 {